manuelarte/gowasp/README.md

 ### 1. Create User (POST /api/users/signup)

-We are going to explote the vulnerabilities related to the endpoint to create a user in [/api/users/signup][signup].
+We are going to exploit the vulnerabilities related to the endpoint to create a user in [/api/users/signup][signup].
 The vulnerabilities that we are going to check are:

 + [Weak Password Requirements](https://cwe.mitre.org/data/definitions/521.html)